-The Gullfaks field center is located in the northern part of the North Sea in several production licenses and is operated by Equinor.
-Gullfaks was discovered in 1978 and started production in 1986.
-Gullfaks has been developed to a field center and a hub for the area.
-The field has been developed with several facilities; Gullfaks A, B and C. Gullfaks A and C receive and process hydrocarbons from the satellite field Gullfaks Sør and several other oil and gas fields.
-Gullfaks B is a processing facility and oil and gas is transferred to A and C for storage and export.
+The Gullfaks field is located in the northern part of the North Sea in several production licenses and is operated by Equinor.
+Gullfaks consists of the A, B and C facilities, in addition to several satellite fields.
 Oil is exported by shuttle tankers, and the gas is transported by Statpipe for further processing at Kårstø in Norway.
-Production from the satellite field Gullfaks Rimfaksdalen started in September 2016.

 - Edvard Grieg (OMV 20%)

 The Edvard Grieg offshore field operated by Lundin achieved its first oil at the end of November 2015.
-Edvard Grieg is an oil and gas field located 180 km west of Stavanger in the central part of the North Sea in PL 338.
-The Edvard Grieg field consists of platform topside on a steel jacket with full process facility.
+Edvard Grieg is an oil and gas field located 180 km west of Stavanger in the central part of the North Sea.
+The Edvard Grieg field consists of a platform topside on a steel jacket with full process facility.
 The oil is transported with a pipeline connected to the Grane oil pipeline to the Sture oil terminal in Norway.
 Gas is transported via a pipeline connected to the SAGE transport system to St. Fergus in Scotland.

 - Aasta Hansteen (OMV 15%) including Polarled

-The Aasta Hansteen field is a deep water gas development located in the Norwegian Sea in PL 218 operated by Equinor.
-Aasta Hansteen consists of a floating spar platform with a processing facility.
+The Aasta Hansteen field is a deep water gas development located in the Norwegian Sea operated by Equinor.
+Aasta Hansteen started its production in 2018 and consists of a floating spar platform with a processing facility.
 The spar is a vertical column moored to the seabed.
-The condensate will be loaded to shuttle tankers at the field and transported to the market.
-The gas will be transported via the 480 km long Polarled pipeline to the Shell-operated Nyhamna gas treatment plant in Norway.
-Expected production start-up for the Aasta Hansteen field is in Q4 2018.
+The gas will be transported via the Polarled pipeline to Nyhamna gas treatment plant in Norway.

 Factsheet OMV Upstream Aasta Hansteen (PDF, 3,3 MB)